 Browse a few websites of high-end jewellery brands and you’ll see that a lot of the time product descriptions look surprisingly similar.
 Products are often ‘timeless’, ‘inspired’ by this or that and exude ‘elegance’.
-It takes effort, discipline and great language skills to craft product descriptions that aren’t repetitive and offer some variety, without straying from the brand’s tone of voice or values.
+It takes effort, discipline and great language skills to craft product descriptions that aren’t repetitive.
+They need to offer some variety without straying from the brand’s tone of voice or values.

 3. Sentence length

-From my experience, marketing copy written in English tends to have shorter sentences, while Russian favours longer sentences, especially where copy for luxury brands is concerned.
+From my experience marketing copy written in English tends to have shorter sentences, while Russian favours longer sentences, especially in the luxury segment.
 Yet there’s a fine line between a longer sentence that flows beautifully and the one that’s so heavy and convoluted that it’s barely making any sense by the time you get to the end of it.

 4. Cultural awareness

 Descriptions like ‘passionate’, ‘voluptuous’, ‘seductive’ can translate well into some cultures, but need to be toned down for others.
-Russian is generally ok in that respect, but it’s important to handle such words with special care.
+Russian is generally fine in that respect, but it’s important to handle such words with great care.

 The same applies to concepts that don’t have equivalents in other cultures.
 Here’s an example: I was asked to transсreate a Christmas-themed website banner for a chain of boutique hotels.
 The thing is that Christmas is not celebrated in Russia – at least not in the western sense of the word and not on the same date.
 Orthodox Christmas is celebrated on 7 January and the New Year is the main event of the holiday season.
-However, Russians love to travel to Europe and its Christmas markets to experience the magic of Christmas (at least that’s what happened in the pre-COVID times).
+However, Russians love to travel to Europe and its Christmas markets to experience the magic of Christmas (at least this used to be the case pre-COVID).
 That’s why I decided that the reference to ‘western’ Christmas was perfectly fine to keep.

 5. General knowledge

 High-end products are often inspired by great works of art or far-flung destinations and use artisanal techniques that date back decades if not centuries.
-That’s why it’s essential for a translator to have solid general knowledge – from geography to history of art – to fall back on when dealing with such texts.
+That’s why translators need to have solid general knowledge to fall back on when dealing with such texts.
 It takes years to build, but becomes an indispensable tool in a translator’s toolbox.

 Helping brands stand out

-With so many players competing in the high-end sector of the market, brands need to stand out.
-For that to happen, each must have a unique tone of voice and brand identity, and those need to be carefully conveyed for a global audience.
+With so many players competing in the high-end segment brands need to stand out.
+For that to happen, each must have a unique tone of voice and brand identity, and those need to be carefully conveyed for local markets.